icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 #### Proprietary (non-standard) vendor APIs
 - [Transport API](https://www.transportapi.com/) - REST API for aggregated transit data for the United Kingdom.
 Fee-based access.
-- [TransLoc OpenAPI](https://market.mashape.com/transloc/openapi-1-2) - REST API for real-time vehicle, route, stop, and arrival data for over 60 transit systems in the United States that have purchased TransLoc's AVL hardware and software.
 - [NextBus API](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) - REST API for real-time vehicle, route, stop, and arrival data for agencies that have puchased NextBus's hardware and/or software.
 - [Navitia.io](http://www.navitia.io/) - REST API for journey planning, stop schedules, isochrones and lot more on US and EU.
 [Navitia](https://github.com/hove-io/navitia) is the opensource engine behind the live API.
 - [CityBikes](http://api.citybik.es) - REST API for aggregated bikeshare data from around the world.
 Powered by [pyBikes](https://github.com/eskerda/pybikes).